basil03p/finfit/README.md

 ## 📞 Support

-For support, please open an issue in the GitHub repository at [https://github.com/Christinvs12/finfit/issues](https://github.com/Christinvs12/finfit/issues) or contact the development team.
+For support, please open an issue in the GitHub repository or contact the development team.

-### Getting Help

-- **Bug Reports**: Use the issue tracker for bug reports with detailed information
-- **Feature Requests**: Submit feature requests through GitHub issues
-- **Documentation**: Check this README and code comments for implementation details
-- **Community**: Engage with other contributors through GitHub discussions

 ---